 Patients suffering from type 2 diabetes have insulin resistance in their body.
-This means that initially body produces more insulin to keep up blood glucose values at normal levels but eventually cells develop resistance to high amount of insulin and failure to keep blood glucose levels at optimal values.
+This means that initially, body produces more insulin to keep up blood glucose values at normal levels but eventually cells develop resistance to the high amount of insulin and failure to keep blood glucose levels at optimal values.

-Type 2 diabetes is more of a lifestyle related disorder, where regular and long term consumption of high carb, high fat diet, especially junk food and processed foods lead to such a condition.
-The first step to addressing this challenge is to have make changes to your diet to ensure that blood sugar levels are kept within range avoiding too high and too low levels of the same, since both are equally harmful.
+Type 2 diabetes is more of a lifestyle-related disorder, where regular and long-term consumption of high carb, high-fat diet, especially junk food and processed foods lead to such a condition.
+The first step to addressing this challenge is to have made changes to your diet to ensure that blood sugar levels are kept within range avoiding too high and too low levels of the same since both are equally harmful.

 The key is to devise a well-balanced diet that includes a variety of healthy carbohydrates, fats, and proteins.
 The trick is to balance these ingredients in such a manner so that the blood sugar levels are maintained along with meeting all nutritional needs of the body.